Argent77/A7-Protagonist-Be-Gone/A7-Protagonist-Be-Gone/readme/readme.txt

 It should be installed after mods that modify the opening cutscenes, such as Tweaks Anthology's "Faster Chapter One and Two Cutscenes and Dreams".

-The mod is not compatible with Skip Chateau Irenicus > More realistic opening cutscene.
+The mod is not compatible with "Skip Chateau Irenicus" and "Dungeon Be Gone".

 Credits